-This new film, staring Russell Crowe and Ben Affleck is an adaptation of the widely-praised BBC six part drama of the same name from 2003.
+State of Play, a new film starring Russell Crowe and Ben Affleck is an adaptation of the widely-praised BBC six-part drama of the same name from 2003.
 The story is essentially the same – journalist investigating political scandal swirling around a politician who is also an old friend – but transplanted to the US, with the Iraq war as the backdrop with a veneer of blogging added.

 Crowe plays the part of the experienced, cynical journalist – a role he landed after Brad Pitt dropped out following script disagreements.
 The contrast between the unkempt, unglamorous, unfit Crowe and the world of political glamour works well and it is hard to see how Pitt would have carried off the role as well.